top of page

 • Are you planning on growing?
 What are your student population aspirations?

-The student population at the Pemberton Woods Campus has been relatively consistent since the 1990s with fluctuating enrollment in some grades over this period, as is the case with all schools.
-Historically it has been as high as 555 students.
+The Pemberton Woods Campus student population has been relatively consistent since the 1990s, with fluctuating enrollment in some grades, similar to most schools.
+Historically, the population has been as high as 555 students.
 As noted in the functional program summary, we have identified our long-term maximum at 650 students.
 This is not something that will happen overnight and we recognize that our size needs to keep in mind our character as a school, as well as the character of the neighbourhood.
 Realistically, this would be slow annual growth over a long period of time.
-It should be clear that GNS will never be a large school, nor do we want to become one.
-What is more important to us is to provide quality education to students from the local community while maintaining our commitment to small class sizes and personalised attention.
-We aspire to strike a balance between any update to preserving the close-knit and supportive community that defines the City, neighbourhood and school.
+GNS will never be a large school, nor do we want to become one.
+What is more important to us is to provide quality education to students primarily from the local community, while maintaining our commitment to small class sizes and personalised attention.
+We aspire to strike a balance between any update to preserving the close-knit and supportive community that defines our city, neighbourhood and school.

 • Which buildings will the school be replacing?

-As part of the Pemberton Woods Campus Renewal, the school undertook a comprehensive evaluation of all buildings on Campus.
-While Denford Hall is planned to be preserved, the renewal process aims to update and modernise the entire campus over the coming years.
+As part of the Pemberton Woods Campus Renewal, the school undertook a comprehensive evaluation of all campus buildings.
+While Denford Hall will be preserved, over the coming years, the renewal process aims to update and modernise the entire campus.
 This assessment allows for a holistic approach to ensure that all buildings meet the evolving needs of the school and community, creating an improved and cohesive campus environment.

 • GNS owns homes adjacent to the Pemberton Woods campus.
 Does GNS plan to incorporate these properties into the renewal plans of the campus?

-GNS is considering the inclusion of adjacent properties in the renewal plans for the Pemberton Woods Campus.
-This topic emerged during our community engagement meetings and discussions about long-term needs and community integration.
-We aim to make informed decisions that align with both the school's future requirements and the broader needs of the Gonzales neighbourhood.
-Your insights on this matter contribute to shaping how we can best utilise these properties to incorporate more meaningful solutions to effectively address traffic and parking challenges, while maintaining the character of the Campus and the neighbourhood.
+Yes, GNS is proposing to include the adjacent properties we own in the renewal plans for the Pemberton Woods Campus.
+This was realised during our community engagement meetings and discussions about the school's long-term needs and community integration.
+Our informed decision aligns with both the school's future requirements and the broader needs of the Gonzales neighbourhood.
+Through discussions with the community, we concluded that for the best campus design outcome, the use of these properties would enable us to incorporate more meaningful solutions to effectively address traffic and parking challenges, while also maintaining the character of both the campus and the neighbourhood.

 • How long will the entire process take, from design to construction of the renewal project?

-The journey from design to construction of the renewal project is a comprehensive and thorough process, often spanning several years.
-The design phase involves active engagement with the community, ensuring that the design aligns with the evolving needs of the school and the changing dynamics of the neighbourhood.
-This collaborative design process is followed by updates and approvals with the City of Victoria, which can also take a considerable amount of time.
-Only after these stages are completed will the construction phase begin.
+The campus renewal journey - from proposed design, through the City approval process to the potential start of construction - is a comprehensive and thorough journey, potentially spanning several years.
+The significant active engagement phase with the community is winding down after ensuring that the design aligns as best as possible with the evolving needs of the school and the changing dynamics of the neighbourhood.
+After the school's Application for Rezoning is submitted, the process will involve discussions, plan updates then approvals with the City of Victoria.
+This process can also take a considerable amount of time.
+Only if and when these milestones are completed will the construction phase begin.
 The duration of this process is a reflection of our commitment to crafting a renewal plan that truly serves the community's aspirations and contributes to the long-term sustainability of the campus and its surroundings.

 • When do you plan to start construction?